 We have and will continue to add more information about what we learned from other legendary investors like Seth Klarman and John Kenneth Galbraith.
 Yet we continue to reference Mr. Buffett due to the fact that his thoughts and process are readily available from the 1950s through today.

 Leaning heavily on the historical record and his own experiences, Mr. Buffett is proof positive that great investing is simple to say but very difficult to do.
-For the sake of transparency, we do tend to agree with Mr. Buffett and we have put up a less than flattering Quick Take contrasting Seth Klarman teachings and Robinhood.
+For the sake of transparency, we do tend to agree with Mr. Buffett and we have put up a less than flattering Quick Take contrasting Seth Klarman’s Margin of Safety book and Robinhood.
 We have read a raft of pieces about the recent exchanges between Mr. Munger, Mr. Buffett and the folks at Robinhood.

 Pitchbook, Newser, Forbes, Reuters, Business Insider and many others focused on the “altercation.”
 This type of exchange is exciting stuff.
 An article that caught our eye was one from Nasdaq which highlighted that many of Robinhood’s users largest holdings were also Buffett favorites.